EI Communities in Arizona

 Dolan Springs

 Dolan Springs is a remote village located 35 miles north of Kingman and 75 miles southeast of Las Vegas.
-It is at 3,700 ft. elevation in the dry Mojave desert.
+It is at 3700 ft elevation in the dry Mojave Desert.
 Rainfall is scarce and the water table very deep, so there are basically no trees in the area.
 Vegetation is mostly yuccas, joshuas and creosote bushes.
 The area usually has less pollen than other parts of the state.
-The water table is 600-800 ft. down and most people cannot afford the deep well themselves and instead opt to have a cistern and haul water from a community well.
-The town has a water system, serving outlying areas.
+The water table is 600-800 ft down and most people cannot afford the deep well themselves and instead opt to have a cistern and haul water from a community well.
+The town has a water system that serves outlying areas.

 Due to an unusual electrical system (delta configuration), ground currents are very uncommon in this area.

 The climate is hot and dry, with daytime temperatures staying above ninety degrees four months of the year, with no monsoon to cool it down.
-Winter nights are typically around frost, with daytime around fifty.
+Winter nights are typically around freezing, with daytime temperatures around fifty.

-The EI community consists of more than a dozen households, mostly in the valley north of town.
+The EI community consists of more that a dozen households, mostly in the valley north of town.
 Kingman to the south offers supermarkets with a good organic selection.
-Las Vegas can be reached in 90 minutes, which has everything, including one EI doctor.
+Las Vegas can be reached in 60 minutes, and has everything.

 The best place to camp near Dolan Springs is at the RV park in nearby Chloride.
 Their back lot is up on a hill and has no RV hookups, so it is usually deserted.
 The campground owners have had problems with EIs in the past, so be quiet.